 After starting back in 2011 as a way for founder Jamie Siminoff to hear the doorbell when working in his garage, Ring has quickly become the most established name within smart doorbellsâŚ albeit with some recent controversy.

-And though doorbells are still the company's bread and butter, itâs also beginning to branch out into other areas of smart home security, with a range of cameras available and a security system on the way.
-Its success has been hard to ignore, and after Amazon splashed out a whopping $1 billion back in February to buy the company, itâs hard to see how it doesnât push on and dominate the field for the foreseeable future â even with competition from Google's Nest.
+And though doorbells are still the company's bread and butter, itâs also beginning to branch out into other areas of smart home security, with a range of cameras available and a security system.
+Its success has been hard to ignore, and after Amazon splashed out a whopping $1 billion back in February 2018 to buy the company, itâs hard to see how it doesnât push on and dominate the field for the foreseeable future â even with competition from Google's Nest.

 Interview: We speak to Ring CEO Jamie Siminoff